-The Mexican American Program was founded in 1974 to prepare church leaders with the knowledge and skills for effective ministry in Spanish-speaking contexts and cultures.
-The Mexican American Program remains committed to recruiting, preparing and providing continuing education for people in ministry with Latino/as.
-It is at the heart of Perkins School of Theology's leadership as a vibrant center of Hispanic-Latino/a theological thought and writing and a vital advocate before the general church with and in behalf of Hispanic-Latino/a congregations and ministries.
+The Mexican American and Hispanic-Latino/a Church Ministries Program was founded in 1974 to prepare church leaders with the knowledge and skills for effective ministry in Spanish-speaking contexts and cultures.
+The program remains committed to recruiting, preparing and providing continuing education for people in ministry with Latino/as.
+It is at the heart of Perkins School of Theology's leadership, serving as a vibrant center of Hispanic-Latino/a theological thought and writing.
+The program also serves as a vital advocate before the general church, with and in behalf of Hispanic-Latino/a congregations and ministries.